pudly/schmopera-hugo/content/articles/4-weird-questions-for-opera-singers.md

 ---
-title: 4 weird questions for opera singers
+title: "4 weird questions for opera singers"
 ---

 ## How do you not deafen yourself with the sound of your own voice?